stella-ocker/mwprop/src/mwprop/ne2001p/README_NE2001p.txt

 6. Components with small scale structure (local ISM, Galactic center, clumps, voids) are sampled directly on a fine grid.
 7. Different routines are used for execution to find distance from DM and for DM from distance.
     This is transparent to the user.
-[Specify treatment for target DM > terminal DM]
+Cases where the DM exceeds the maximum Galactic value will return a warning; distances predicted for these cases are unreliable (see Ocker & Cordes 2024).
 8. Config file:  code imports,  reading parameter files, and setting key values (like the Sun-GC distance = 8.5 kpc) are done by importing mwprop.ne2001p.config_ne2001p
     Note the 8.5 kpc distance is needed because model parameters were determined using